 5. Never Litter

 Tourism is a messy business and popular tourist destinations and travel hubs are constantly littered.
 Despite the best efforts of janitorial staff, a portion of this trash inevitably makes it into the surrounding environment.
-In fact, at the Perito Moreno glacier in Argentina, the pristine landscape has been so damaged by trash is irretrievable from the glacier and surrounding cliffs that white plastic trash bags are now provided to every visitor (theoretically to make proper disposal easier, but realistically, to make the waste reaching the glacier less of an eyesore).
+In fact, at the Perito Moreno glacier in Argentina, the pristine landscape has been so damaged by trash (which is irretrievable from the glacier) that white plastic trash bags are now provided to every visitor (theoretically to make proper disposal easier, but realistically, to make the waste reaching the glacier less of an eyesore).

 6. Clean up litter!